nicolafan/nicolafan/README.md

 - 👋 Hi, I’m @nicolafan
-- 👀 I’m interested in web development and Android development (both Front and Back-End), Machine Learning with Python, application development and algorithms.
+- 👀 I’m interested in Machine Learning applications with Python, web development and algorithms.
 - 💞️ I’m looking to collaborate on coding projects on GitHub, I think this will be a method for deeply understanding what I'm studying.
 - 📫 How to reach me: forums or my email address.
 - 📚 Currently I'm a Computer Science student in Italy.